 Hubby had the Murgh Chatpata Kolaphur, described as “from Kolaphur in Maharashtra, boneless chicken with a thick tangy onion, tomato, fenugreek leaves and lemon juice.

 |Murgh Chatpata Kolaphur|

 A deceptively spicy curry with subtle flavours and a developing heat, the chicken was moist and tender whilst the sauce was fresh and natural.

-We finished our meal with coffee and the bill totaled around £70 including drinks.
-There is a selection of delicious desserts on offer, including Chocomosa Anand, Chef's signature dish of a" light crispy pastry parcel filled with a melted Belgian chocolate ganache, served with home made vanilla ice cream" which is now on my 'to do' list for our next visit.
+We finished our meal with coffee and the bill totalled around £70 including drinks.
+There is a selection of delicious desserts on offer, including Chocomosa Anand, Chef’s signature dish of a” light crispy pastry parcel filled with a melted Belgian chocolate ganache, served with homemade vanilla ice cream” which is now on my ‘to do’ list for our next visit.

 We will certainly be returning to sample more of some of the most authentic and delicious Indian cuisine we’ve ever come across (without travelling to India!).

 The Purple Poppadom is situated at 185a Cowbridge Road East, Cardiff.
 Tel: 02920 220026. www.purplepoppadom.com.

 Please note this is a completely independent review.
 Read more of our Cardiff and Vale of Glamorgan restaurant reviews.

 Midlife mum from Cardiff.
 Wine Imbiber.
 Likes glitter, fluff and olives.
 Approaching tweendom with Caitlin (11) and Ieuan (10).
 The husband is hiding in the loft.